TRshekhar/Guess-the-number/README.md

 # Guess the number
+<stonge>Author: <Stronge> Om Prakash.
- Guess the number is a simple commad based game which has written in java
+ Guess the number is a simple commad based game which has written in java <br>
+ Password 746